 Impact of Coherence on the Group Beliefs

 Fig 4.
 Mean beliefs (and standard deviation) for Experiment 1 (top) without grouping in panels A or the groups from Experiment 2 (bottom) with 3 groups in panels B for each of the five topics (1-5, shown from left to right).
 Each panel shows the mean and standard deviation of the outcomes of many simulations starting from the same initial conditions, but with varying k (from left to right in each panel).
 When coherence is not important (low k), the agents reach a consensus within and between groups.
-As coherence becomes more important (high k), the mean opinions (solid lines) of the groups polarise—referred to as between-group polarisation—and most groups split internally, that is their standard deviation (coloured areas) increases—referred to as within-group polarisation.
+As coherence becomes more important (high k), the mean beliefs (solid lines) of the groups polarise—referred to as between-group polarisation—and most groups split internally, that is their standard deviation (coloured areas) increases—referred to as within-group polarisation.